cloud4rpi/docs/docs/plans-and-pricing.md

 ## Packet Spending Rate

 You can spend packets at any rate.
 Unspent free and purchased packets are carried over to the next month.
-This applies to both free and purchased packets.

 ## Send Data When Out of Packets